-(1) All bills and charges for water, sewer, recycled water and natural treatment system service hereunder shall be due and payable upon presentation and shall become delinquent twenty-five (25) days thereafter.
-Such bills and charges shall be deemed to have been presented upon having been deposited in the United States mail; postage paid; and addressed to the applicant, owner, or customer reflected in the records of the District.
+12.5.1 All bills and charges for water, sewer, recycled water and natural treatment system service hereunder are due and payable upon presentation and become delinquent twenty-five (25) days later.
+Bills and charges are deemed to have been presented upon having been sent electronically or deposited in the United States mail, postage paid, and addressed to the applicant, owner, or customer reflected in the records of the District.
+Failure to receive the bill will not release the customer from payment obligation nor will it entitle the customer to a billing discount or exempt the customer from late fees or service disconnection for non-payment.
+Electronic billing and automatic payment are available to the customer on request

-- (2) If payment is not within twenty-five (25) days after presentation, a late charge will be levied on any unpaid balance and, following such notice and proceedings as may be required by law, the water and/or recycled water service may be discontinued.
+- and subject to compliance with all terms and conditions for enrollment in and use of such programs. - 12.5.2 If payment is not received within twenty-five (25) days after presentation of the bill, a late charge will be levied on any unpaid balance and, following such notice and proceedings as may be required by law, the water and/or recycled water service may be discontinued.
 Water and/or recycled water service shall not again be supplied until all delinquent bills, plus a restoration charge, which is established by the Board have been paid; if the turn-on is requested to be made outside regular working hours, an increased restoration charge shall be paid before service is restored.
-Payment shall be made in person or by mail at the office of the District or, at the option of the District, to its authorized collectors. - (3) Discontinuance of service by reason of a delinquent bill shall not automatically constitute revocation of permit.
+Payment shall be made electronically, in person or by mail at the office of the District or, at the option of the District, to its authorized collectors. - 12.5.3 Discontinuance of service by reason of a delinquent bill shall not automatically constitute revocation of permit.
 However, such delinquency may be considered as sufficient reason for a revocation of permit in accordance with the provisions of these Rules and Regulations.